 - 3-5 drops of your favourite essential oil

-Add all ingredients to an empty spray bottle and shake.
+Add the ingredients to an empty spray bottle and shake.
 Then spray to use!

 Also label each bag or container you put back with the contents and date it was frozen if you know.
-A simple way is to use a marker and write straight on the packaging.
+An easy way is to use a marker and write straight on the packaging.

 Storage Tip: To avoid freezer burn ruining your frozen food, repackage any food that has parts exposed to the air and is still ok to use.

-Examples of suitable packaging are freezer bags, BPA plastic or glass storage containers, ziplock bags, or cling wrap with aluminium foil over the top.
+Examples of suitable packaging are freezer bags, BPA plastic or glass storage containers, ziplock bags, or cling wrap with aluminum foil over the top.